nesanter/recipes/md/buffalo-tots.md

 ## Ingredients
  - 5.5oz / small bottle of Frank's RedHot
- - Half a stick of butter
+ - a stick of butter
  - splash or two of worchestershire

  - 2lb bag of tots